Adding A Deck To A Townhouse In NYC

 NYC Yard Requirements for Decks

-One very important document for deck regulations is the NYC DOB TPPN 4 / 03.
-This applies to the first Floor or Parlor floor of a townhouse “above a cellar or basement” (or below this point).
-Please see a few terms defined below and the key points, but first I will paraphrase.
+One very important document for deck regulations is the NYC DOB TPPN 4/03.
+This applies to the first floor or parlor floor of a townhouse “above a cellar or basement” (or below this point).
+Please see a few terms defined below and key points, but first I will paraphrase.

 TPPN 4/03 Interpretation

-New York City Zoning Regulations has yard requirements.
-You can build a deck within the required yard as long as it does not exceed an 8 feet from the building face.
+New York City Zoning Regulations have yard requirements.
+You can build a deck within the required yard as long as it does not exceed 8 feet from the building face.
 The stairs do not count for the 8 foot allowance.
+If your deck is not within the required rear yard, then it can exceed the eight foot depth.

 Additional Stipulations For Decks: